The Aviator (2004 film): Distribution

 Warner Bros.
-Pictures originally bought North American distribution rights to The Aviator shortly before production on the film began.
+Pictures bought North American distribution rights to The Aviator shortly before production on the film began.
 However, a heavy release schedule for Warner Bros.
-Pictures during the fourth quarter of 2004, prompted the company to start discussions to sell co-distribution rights in the United States with Miramax Films.
+Pictures during the fourth quarter of 2004, prompted the company to start discussions to sell co-distribution rights in the United States to Miramax Films.
 The talks were successful, with Warner Bros.
-Pictures and Miramax Films splitting costs and revenues 50/50 on the film's domestic release.
-Miramax Films distributed the film in the United States, the United Kingdom, Ireland, Germany and Austria.
+Pictures and Miramax Films equally splitting costs and revenues on the film's domestic release.

+Miramax Films distributed the film in the United States theatrically as well as the United Kingdom, Ireland, Germany and Austria.
 Trifecta Entertainment & Media (via Miramax) also held the rights to the US television distribution, while Warner Bros.
-Pictures retained the rights for home video distribution in North America and theatrical release in Canada and Latin America.
+Pictures retained the rights for home distribution in North America and theatrical release in Canada, Latin America and China.
 Initial Entertainment Group released the film in the remaining territories around the world.

 Box office performance

 The Aviator was given a limited release on December 17, 2004, in 40 theaters where it grossed $858,021 on its opening weekend.
 It was given a wide release on December 25, 2004, and opened in 1,796 theaters in the United States, grossing $4.2 million on its opening day and $8.6 million in its opening weekend, ranking No. 4 with a per theater average of $4,805.
 On its second weekend, it moved up to No. 3 and grossed $11.4 million – $6,327 per theater.
-The film grossed $102.6 million in the United States and Canada and $111.1 million overseas, for a worldwide total of $213.7 million, against an estimated production cost of $110 million.
+The film grossed $103 million in the United States and Canada and $111 million overseas, for a worldwide total of $214 million, against an estimated production cost of $110 million.

 Home media

 The film was released on DVD in a two-disc-set in widescreen and fullscreen versions on May 24, 2005, by Warner Home Video.
 The first disc includes commentary with director Martin Scorsese, editor Thelma Schoonmaker and producer Michael Mann.
-The second disc includes "The Making of 'The Aviator' ", "Deleted Scenes", "Behind the Scenes", "Scoring The Aviator", "Visual Effects", featurettes on Howard Hughes as well as other special features.
+The second disc includes "The Making of 'The Aviator' ", "Deleted Scenes", "Behind the Scenes", "Scoring The Aviator", "Visual Effects", featurettes on Howard Hughes, as well as other special features.
 The DVD was nominated for Best Audio Commentary (New to DVD) at the DVD Exclusive Awards in 2006.

-The film was later released in high definition on Blu-ray and HD DVD on November 6, 2007.
+The film was released in high definition on Blu-ray and HD DVD on November 6, 2007.